crossplane/crossplane/docs/getting-started/provision-infrastructure.md

 The `Configuration` package we installed in the last section:

-- Defines a `CompositePostgreSQLInstance` XR.
+- Defines a `XPostgreSQLInstance` XR.
 - Offers a `PostgreSQLInstance` claim (XRC) for said XR.
 - Creates a `Composition` that can satisfy our XR.